List of Heroes characters: Charles Deveaux

 Charles Deveaux, portrayed by Richard Roundtree, is the wealthy father of Simone Deveaux, and one of the founding members of the Company.
 He owns the Deveaux Society, which opened with the goal to "fund causes that bettered the world", and the Deveaux Building, the rooftop of which is a frequently visited location in the series.
 At the beginning of the series, he is under Peter Petrelli's care due to his failing health, and he has recently lapsed into a coma.
 Charles believes that Peter is "like a son" to him, and that Peter's love and compassion can change the world, as opposed to his former partners' methods.
 In "Nothing to Hide", Charles and Peter telepathically share a dream in which they fly.
 After he awakens, he tells Simone about the dream and dies soon after.
-In "How To Stop An Exploding Man", Peter has a dream where he witnesses Charles discussing the explosion with his mother, seemingly shortly after Peter became his nurse.
+In "How to Stop an Exploding Man", Peter has a dream in which he witnesses Charles discussing the explosion with his mother, seemingly shortly after Peter became his nurse.
 Charles then addresses Peter directly, telling Peter he can save the world because he can love.
-He then calls to Peter's past self who takes him away, telling the past Peter to call him Charles rather than Mr. Deveaux.
+He then calls to Peter's past self, who takes him away, telling the past Peter to call him Charles rather than Mr. Deveaux.
 In "1961", a younger Charles appears at Coyote Sands with Bob Bishop and Daniel Linderman.
 The trio meet and befriend Angela Petrelli and Charles is revealed to be telepathic.
-The group flees before the massacre at Coyote Sands and vow to form a Company to protect people like them from that ever happening again.
+The group flees before the massacre at Coyote Sands and vow to form a company to protect people like them from that ever happening again.